RLPC-Qtel in loan talks for Maroc Tel bid

-LONDON Qatar Telecom is talking to banks about a syndicated loan to back a bid for Vivendi's (VIV.PA) Maroc Telecom stake as bidders face the prospect of having to finance a bid for the whole company, bankers said.
+LONDON, March 15 Qatar Telecom is talking to banks about a syndicated loan to back a bid for Vivendi's Maroc Telecom stake as bidders face the prospect of having to finance a bid for the whole company, bankers said.

-Morocco's government wants to keep a 30 percent stake in Maroc Telecom (IAM.CS), but a bid for Vivendi's 53 percent stake could trigger a mandatory bid for the whole company under Moroccan law, two senior bankers said.
+Morocco's government wants to keep a 30 percent stake in Maroc Telecom, but a bid for Vivendi's 53 percent stake could trigger a mandatory bid for the whole company under Moroccan law, two senior bankers said.

 "We are assessing the probability of the need to acquire the whole company," a senior banker said.

-Potentially having to fund the acquisition of the whole company is also a consideration for other bidders, including Etisalat, ETEL.AD, the UAE's biggest telecom operator, and South Korea's KT Corp.
-(030200.KS)
+Potentially having to fund the acquisition of the whole company is also a consideration for other bidders, including Etisalat,, the UAE's biggest telecom operator, and South Korea's KT Corp.

 Binding bids are due on April 22, one banker said.